Learn English with English, baby!

 Comparing Quantity

-For countable nouns like apples, people, or records, we use more than and fewer than to make comparisons of quantity.
-For example:
+For countable nouns like apples, people, or books, we use more than and fewer than to make comparisons of quantity.
+For example: "I have more books than my brother," or, "Jake has fewer friends than Paul."

 Comparing Quantity Grammar Quiz